PratikshaBhosale8997/Adventure_works_analysis_sql_excel/README.md

 ## 📌 Project Overview
 This project analyzes global sales data for **Adventure Works Cycles**, a fictional bicycle company operating in North America, Europe, and Asia.
 The business wanted to expand market share, reduce costs, and target top customers — but lacked automated reporting.

-I used **Excel for data cleaning** and **MySQL for all analysis** to uncover key business KPIs and deliver actionable insights.
+I used **Excel for data validation** and **MySQL for the complete ETL pipeline and analysis** — from combining tables to building date dimensions and calculating KPIs.

 ## 🎯 Business Problem
-Adventure Works had messy, scattered raw data across multiple tables.
+Adventure Works had messy, scattered raw data across **two separate sales tables**.
 Management couldn't easily track:
 - Total revenue and profit
 - Profit margins
 - Year-over-year growth trends